 But there are other places in Dublin’s suburbs and on its coastline that will require you to get either a bus, train, or taxi.

-Note that there is no underground system in Dublin.
+There is no underground system in Dublin.

 There are several other options, however.